What does Lead Time Measure?

 Why does the lead time measurement matter?

 The lead time is, in most cases, the only time measurement with which your clients are concerned.
 Being able to deliver an order quickly, or at the least, having the ability to forecast the delivery accurately, will often be one of the decisive factors in a client choosing you over the competition.
 And, keeping promises you make to your clients will further help your relationship and reputation.

-What’s more, through skillful estimation of various projects’ lead times, you will better plan your team members’ work, making the most of their availability.
-That means a better completion prognosis with higher throughput, hence better profits and less wasteful downtime.
+Furthermore, by cleverly estimating the lead time of different projects, you can better plan your team’s work and make the best use of their availability.
+That means a more reliable completion prognosis with higher throughput, hence better profits and less wasteful downtime.

 When does the lead time start and finish?